Porsche Club of America (PCA) - Potomac Region

 The Potomac Region is responsible for enforcing this policy by its contracts with the tracks.
 Failure to comply could result in loss of rental privileges, so we are serious about this.

-Will I drive in the rain?
+Do we drive in the rain?

-Driving in the rain is a great learning experience.
+It does rain, and we do drive in the rain as long as there's adequate visibility on track.
+The track officials will decide on the spot if it's safe to drive or will close the track if not (e.g., if there is lightning in the area).
+Driving in the rain is great for learning and practicing car control.
 You can choose to drive or choose not to drive at your option.
-If you do choose to drive in the wet, you'll have to reduce your speed significantly because, depending on how wet it is, your traction will be reduced to some degree.
-To maintain car control you'll have to exercise precise smoothness.
-However, the skills you acquire driving on a wet track will be very valuable when you drive on the street in inclement weather.
+If you do choose to drive in the wet, you'll typically need to reduce your speed based on the loss of traction with the pavement (depending on how wet it is and what kind of tires you use).
+To maintain car control, you'll need to exercise precise smoothness.
+The skills you acquire driving on a wet track will be very valuable when you drive on the street in inclement weather.

-Can I run my A/C?
+Can I run my air conditioning?

 Yes, if you so desire.
 However, for safety reasons, rain or shine, the driver's side window must be fully open.
 If there is only a driver in the car, the passenger side window must be raised or lowered all the way.
 If there is a passenger (e.g., instructor), the passenger side window must be lowered all the way.
 A sunroof must be closed tight.
+So, depending on how many windows are open, your A/C may or may not keep you cool.
+It may have some benefit helping defog your windshield in humid/wet conditions.

 What tracks do we go to?